 Have you ever had a sore or rash on your skin?
 You might have put cream or powder on it to make it go away.
 Sometimes the rash or sore might just go away by the next day.

-In the times of Jesus people sometimes got sores or a rash that would not go away.
+In the times of Jesus’ ministry people sometimes got sores or a rash that would not go away.
 No matter what kind of medicine the person used, they did not get better.
-The sores would get so bad that the person would die.
+Sometimes the sores would get so bad that the person would die.
 This was called leprosy.